sarikasurampudi/oml/oml4py-adb/get-started/get-started.md

 As shown in the example, we dragged the **medium** interpreter up so it is the first in the list, and thus becomes the default.

 An interpreter is a plug-in that allows you to use a specific data processing language in your Oracle Machine Learning notebook.
-You can add multiple paragraphs, and each paragraph can be connected to different interpreters such as SQL, PL/SQL, Python, R and Conda.
+You can add multiple paragraphs, and each paragraph can be connected to different interpreters such as SQL, PL/SQL or Python.

 You create paragraphs with different interpreters based on the code you want to run, and the interpreter is set at the top of each paragraph.
 The available interpreters are: